Privacy Against Agnostic Inference Attacks in Vertical Federated Learning

-The function $S(x,y)$ is a quasiconvex\footnote{This function is not convex as, however, it is quasi-convex.
-A function is quasi-convex if its lower level sets are convex.} function that attains its minimum value of zero when $x=y$.
-By setting $\alpha \geq 1$, one can adjust the significance of samples during the prediction phase.
-This is essentially equivalent to enforce AM to overfit over the prediction confidence scores received from CA. \end{remark}

-\begin{remark} The values of the hyperparameters $\alpha$ and $\beta$ in equation (\ref{loss1}) must be determined by the active party without knowledge of the actual values of the passive features.
-Determining the optimal values of these hyperparameters requires a significant amount of numerical experimentation on a diverse range of data, and would require a substantial effort to reach a consensus through experimentation.
-We leave the further exploration of this matter to interested parties. \end{remark}
+The function $S(\mathbf{c}^{'}, \mathbf{c})$ is a quasiconvex\footnote{A function is quasi-convex if its sublevel sets are convex.} function that attains its minimum value of zero when $\mathbf{c}^{'}= \mathbf{c}$.
+By setting $\alpha > 0$, one can adjust the significance of samples during the prediction phase.
+This is essentially equivalent to enforcing the AM to overfit on the prediction confidence scores received from CA. The value of the hyperparameter $\alpha$ in equation (\ref{loss1}) must be determined by the active party without knowledge of the actual values of the passive features.
+In our numerical results we consider $\alpha=1$. \end{remark}